Design Studio

 Chart of the construction of data centres in Switzerland over time.

-The US and China are the countries that have the highest electricity demand for data centers globally, due to their vast territories and high number of data centres.
+How does Switzerland compare itself to other countries?
+The US and China have the highest electricity demand for data centers globally, due to their vast territories and high number of data centres.

 Data centre energy consumption in terawatt hours (TWh).